areaDetector/ADFastCCD/documentation/FastCCDDoc.md

 -   External 2 (external trigger on input 2)
 -   External 1+2 (external trigger on input 1 OR input 2)

-The NDDataType choices for the Prosilica are:
+The NDDataType choices for the FastCCD are:

 -   NDUInt16 (16 bit data)

-The NDColorMode choices for the Prosilica are:
+The NDColorMode choices for the FastCCD are:

 -   NDColorModeMono (monochromatic data)